tapaswenipathak/Internship/README.md

 - You would write a day log.
 The day log should be public, you can send me that as information for daily morning updates.
 - You can setup a meeting if you are really stuck.
 - I will have a timeline w/ you and will work on just different issues.
+- Intern should just focus on getting the assigned tickets closed.
+You can use open source.
+Let me know if you do.

 # Open Source Internship
 ----------------------